gaaf/hide/README.md

 Three words: `Modular multiplicative inverse`.
 Math warning: https://en.wikipedia.org/wiki/Modular_multiplicative_inverse

 * To obfuscate ID calculate MMI of the ID using a large prime number
-* To deobfuscate ID calculate MMI of the obfuscated ID using coprime of the previously used prime
+* To deobfuscate ID calculate MMI of the obfuscated ID using inverse of the previously used prime
-* You can still use consecutive integers as IDs, with all of the benefits
+* You can still use autoincrement integers as IDs internally, with all of the benefits
 * Obfuscated IDs look random
 * Figuring which prime was used is not easy and brute-forcing it will be hard - even for `int32` there are close to **200.000.000** primes to choose from
+* Performance is great - this implementation uses highly optimized functions used by Go `crypto/*` packages

 # Usage example